Table of Contents Show

 The contractions are quite painful for the overwhelming majority of patients.
 It’s tough to communicate during real contractions.

-It’s possible that the baby will become less active.
+The baby may become less active.
 However, you should still be able to feel the baby move and possibly even feel kicks.
 You should feel about ten kicks every 2 hours till delivery.
 As the baby approaches the canal, you’ll feel kicks in your lower belly.